Redocly/redocly-cli/docs/guides/help-for-the-non-technical.md

 ### Best practices for documenting APIs

-It just doesn't make sense to maintain documentation manually, making changes in some dusty old Word document each time the development team adds a new endpoint or deprecates an operation.
+It doesn't make sense to maintain documentation manually, making changes in some dusty old Word document each time the development team adds a new endpoint or deprecates an operation.
 The best way is to 'treat the docs like code'.

 ## Docs-as-code (Docs-like-code)